Sidtheogdeveloper/Cab-Booking-App/README.md

 - **Kivy:** An open-source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps.
 - **Python:** The core programming language used for the application logic and backend integration.
-- **SQLite:** A lightweight database for storing user and trip data locally.
+- **SQLite:** A lightweight database for storing user and trip data.
 - **REST API:** Integration with database for storing user and trip data in a server.

 ## Screenshots